ghc-proposals/ghc-proposals/proposals/0000-unsafe-field-uses.rst

 1. Collect a set ``PartialLabels`` of record labels in sum types.
 2. For any usage of a label in ``PartialLabels``, issue a warning if it used in an unsafe manner.

-An unsafe use of a partial flag is one which may fail at runtime.
-These are listed here.

-* Accessor function
-* Record update syntax

-Safe uses can't fail at runtime.
-These are:

-* Pattern matching (including ``RecordWildCards``, ``NamedFieldPuns``)
-* Record creation syntax

 This requires the least amount of work to enable for a project -- it is a compile-time warning flag that can easily be added into a project configuration file.
 It works for every single definition that fits the case, without additional boilerplate.

 An example for all behavior is given below

 ::

    {-# OPTIONS_GHC -fwarn-unsafe-field-uses #-}

    data X